EpicEric/sandhole/book/src/exposing_your_first_service.md

 ## Connecting with user + password

-If you'd like to connect with a password instead of your public key, make sure that [HTTP(S) login](./configuration.md#alternative-authentication-with-password) has been enabled by the administrator, then run:
+If you'd like to connect with a password instead of your public key, make sure that [password authentication](./configuration.md#alternative-authentication-with-password) has been enabled by the administrator, then run:

 ```bash
 ssh -o PubkeyAuthentication=no -o PreferredAuthentications=password username@sandhole.com -p 2222 ...